Nanobot Algorithms for Treatment of Diffuse Cancer: Discussion

 Future work could include studying the impact of different types of noise on agent behavior, such as imperfect accuracy in detecting the presence of a nearby cancer site and agent motion that is influenced by some external force(s) such as the blood flow.
 The three-dimensional setting also remains to be investigated.

 Future work could also consider different initial arrangements of agents at time $t=0$, beyond uniformly random initial positions.
-For example, consider the sparse site arrangements (a) and (b), and imagine if all of the agents started at the same position which happened to be near a single particular site (and far away from any other other sites).
+For example, consider the sparse site arrangements (a) and (b) and imagine if all of the agents started at the same position which happened to be near a single particular site (and far away from any other other sites).
 Then Algorithm KM, for example, would be very unsuccessful in its treatment, as most of the agents would converge upon the site to which they are closest, in expectation, leaving all other sites completely untreated.
 In this scenario, the more sophisticated mechanisms of Algorithm KMAR are likely to be even more crucial to achieve optimal allocation.

-As alluded to throughout our discussion, the case of multiple, repeated passes or rounds of treatment remains to be directly investigated in simulation.
+As alluded to in our earlier discussion, the case of multiple, repeated passes or rounds of treatment remains to be directly investigated in simulation.
 This would involve more careful study of the site and demand arrangement that is left over after each round of treatment; this ``output'' arrangement becomes the input for the next round of treatment.
+For simplicity, we have restricted continuous space to a bounded region as well as ignored the effect of agents that never reach a cancer site within the given clearance time.
+It is reasonable to assume that an agent's chemical payloads are released upon the agent's dissolution at clearance time; this includes the toxic cancer-treating drug.
+Thus, future work could more thoroughly study this complication in which toxic drug payloads are released across the entire space including noncancerous areas (i.e., directly factor it into treatment success), with ``lost'' or wandering agents dissolving at clearance time.

-While it seems difficult given the dynamic and interdependent nature of the system, it is possible that analytical results for the performance of different algorithms could be derived.
+While difficult given the dynamic and interdependent nature of the system, it is possible that analytical results for the performance of different algorithms can be derived.
 Such analytical results could provide performance estimates for many arrangements and parameter settings, removing the need for exhaustive simulations.

 Finally, we can explore the feasibility of our nanobot model for applications, particularly its more speculative additions to the simpler KM, via experiments on actual nanoparticles and nanorobots.

 \paragraph{Acknowledgments} Special thanks to Sabrina Drammis and Mien Brabeeba Wang for their helpful suggestions given throughout the completion of this work.
 As referenced earlier, this work is a direct extension on the previous work \cite{ourSingleSite} done in collaboration with Claudia Contini, Cristina Gava, and Frederik Mallmann-Trenn and thus builds upon many of the early ideas and discussions we all shared regarding the multi-site problem.